Skip to main content.

 Courses

-Part I of two-semester sequence of team development of a software product for a specific customer.
-This capstone project utilizes and integrates knowledge and skills acquired through study of software engineering.
+Part II of two-semester sequence of team development of a software product for a specific customer.
+This capstone project utilizes and integrates knowledge and skills acquired through study of computer science.
 Provides hands-on experience with large-scale problem from conception to implementation of the solution.
 Is conducted in a framework of well-defined low-ceremony software process.
-The lecture covers software engineering models, quality management, risk management, and provides introduction to software processes.
-Technical, logistical, and social issues associated with software development are addressed.
+The lecture covers advanced software process issues including software process improvement, and total quality management at the team and enterprise levels

 Research